ThanosFisherman/MayI-Java/README.md

 ------------
 * The first time this library runs, system permission promt will appear asking for the user to either deny or allow the permission.
 Next `onResult()` method will be called that includes the result of the user's choice.
-* If user denied the permission the first time (but didn't check "don't ask again" option) then next time this library runs `onRationale` method will be called.
+* If user denied the permission the first time (but didn't check "don't ask again" option) then `onRationale` will be the first method to be called next time this library runs.
 Inside `onRationale` method you now have 3 options.
-    * call `continuePermissionRequest()` method which shows again system dialog prompt and then calls `onResult()` that includes the user's choice.
+    * Call `token.continuePermissionRequest()` method which shows again system dialog prompt and then calls `onResult()` that includes the user's choice.
-    * call `cancelPermissionRequest()` method which will skip showing system dialog prompt and immediately call `onResult()` that includes the user's choice.
+    * Call `token.cancelPermissionRequest()` method which will skip showing system dialog prompt and immediately call `onResult()` that includes the user's choice.
-    * do nothing which will terminate the flow after `onRationale` finishes its execution.
+    * Call none of the 2 above thus terminating the flow after `onRationale` finishes its execution.
 * If user denied the permission by checking _"don't ask again"_ then `onResult()` will be called that includes the result of the user's choice.

 below is a flow chart that visualizes the library's flow described above.

 <img src="mayi_flow.png" alt="mayi flow" title="flow chart" width="680px" height="788px"/>

 Contributing?
 --------------------------

-Feel free to add/correct something to this library, I will be glad to improve it with your help.
+Feel free to add/correct/fix something to this library, I will be glad to improve it with your help.

 License
 -------